amyxli/kidbandit-child/README.md

 # kidbandit-child

-Experiment code for "The Exploration Advantage" project: https://osf.io/4rzsa/
+Experiment code for "The Exploration Advantage" project, examining childhood exploration (https://osf.io/4rzsa/).

-Study 1 and Study 2 (replication) – child version.
+Child version of task for Study 1 and Study 2 (replication).

 Demo version of task (20 trials) at: http://unsw-kidbandit-child-2demo.appspot.com/